Gargopedia

 Yet another completely different group of gargoyles includes several real animals (a bird, wild boar, frog and rabbit).
 Since it is considered libidinous and fecund, the rabbit symbolises lust, as do the frog and the wild boar.
 This group also contains a very strange and unusual, almost alien figure.
 These gargoyles exhibit plain, precise forms.

-To conclude, I’m going to end with two amazing and spectacular gargoyles.
+To conclude, we are going to end with two amazing and spectacular gargoyles.
 They’re both superbly sculpted fantastical creatures whose geometrical shapes seem almost modern —even Cubist.

 These fabulous, imaginative, expressive, modern gargoyles are a magnificent testimony to the infinite creativity and skill of the sculptors who produced them.
 Aachen Cathedral has a superb and stunning collection of gargoyles in a variety of fascinating styles.